TWUOnline/multi-access/pages/06.assessment/00.overview/05._learning-activities/image-block.md

 image_align: left
 ---

-### Learning Activities: Preparing for Assessments
-One other alignment check that needs to be made in your course design is the connection between the assessments and the learning activities.
+### Engage, Practice, Connect - Get Messy!
 Learning activities are designed to help students engage with the course topics.
-They are often ungraded and optional, so in order to motivate students to complete them, we need to emphasize the connections to the assignments and how the activities will help students succeed in their assessments.

-Another reason to include learning activities in your online course is so that learners can practice the key concepts/questions and get *messy* with their learning.
+They allow students to get "messy" with their learning, to practice and test out ideas, and to connect with others about the course content.
 Learning is a process, and activities allow for students to work through questions, organize their learning, explore solutions, and prepare for assessments.

+Activities are often ungraded and optional in online courses, so why should students complete them?
+One way to motivate students is to emphasize how the activities will help students succeed in their assessments.
+As you select learning activities for your course, be sure they relate to the course/unit learning outcomes and that they help prepare learners for their assessment.

 [See more Learning Activities...](https://multi-access.twu.ca/assessment/activities)